 South Sound 911

 |West Pierce Fire & Rescue Offers Smoke Alarm Program|

-|West Pierce Fire & Rescue received a grant that will fund more than 2,500 smoke alarms to be installed in residences within Lakewood and University Place.
+|West Pierce Fire & Rescue received a grant that funds smoke alarms to be installed in residences within Lakewood and University Place.
 Installations will be done by appointment by West Pierce Fire & Rescue personnel. |

 This program funds smoke alarms with a 10-year battery.
 The battery will not need to be changed each year like a typical 9-volt, but will need to be tested monthly to ensure it is working properly.